rikschennink/fitty/README.md

 ```

+## Do Not Upscale Text

+Fitty calculates the difference in width between the text container and its parent container.
+If you use CSS to set the width of the text container to be equal to the parent container it won't scale the text.

+This could be achieved by forcing the text container to be a block level element with `display: block !important` or setting its width to 100% with `width: 100%`.

 ## Custom Fonts

 Fitty does not concern itself with custom fonts.
 But it will be important to redraw Fitty text after a custom font has loaded (as previous measurements are probably incorrect at that point).